 The Emerging Europe Fund focuses on a region that shares the same continent as the established economies of western Europe, but has more in common with other emerging markets around the world.
 Many countries across emerging Europe are rich in resources, have strong banking sectors, healthy economies and lower debt levels than their western neighbors.
 The fund pursues opportunities tied to the economic growth of these countries, as many are making great strides toward meeting the European Union’s standards.
 Turkey presents a great growth story, with its young, growing population, entrepreneurial mindset and pro-business policies.
 Several countries in emerging Europe, such as Greece, also stand to benefit from the European economic recovery.

 The Emerging Europe Fund seeks long-term growth of capital by investing in the Eastern Europe region.

-The fund invests in dynamic companies in the Eastern European region including Russia, the Czech Republic, Hungary, Poland and other countries of the region.
+The fund invests in dynamic companies in the Eastern European region including the Czech Republic, Greece, Hungary, Poland, Russia, Turkey and other countries of the region.

 The fund evaluates each of these countries’ strengths based on currency rates, GDP growth, interest rates and political stability.

 The fund’s benchmark is the MSCI EM Europe 10/40 Index.